datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** An abstract, conceptual, graphical, mathematical or visualization model that represents empirical objects, phenomena, or physical processes
+**Description:** An abstract, conceptual, graphical, mathematical or visualization model that represents empirical objects, phenomena, or physical processes.

 **Examples and Usage Notes:** Modelled descriptions of, for example, different aspects of languages or a molecular biology reaction chain